Meet the Chamber Staff

 Ray’s favorite motto is “Don’t Fear Criticism – The galleries are full of critics.
 They play no ball, they fight no fights and they make no mistakes, because they attempt nothing.
 Down in the Arena are the Doers.
 They make mistakes, because they attempt many things.”

+Jillian D’Amico Court is the Executive Director of Media and former Executive Assistant of the Chamber.
 Jillian grew up in Ellwood City and graduated from Lincoln High School in 2009.
 She graduated from Allegheny College with a BS in Environmental Science in 2013.
 Jillian worked as an Administrative Coordinator for Brandenburg Industrial Service Company.
 They were contracted to demolish the Horsehead Corporation located in Beaver County where the Shell ethylene cracker plant is currently being built.
 Then, in 2015, she moved to Charlotte, NC to work as the Environmental Field Engineer at Duke Energy Riverbend Steam Station for Brandenburg.
-Jillian did not enjoy being away from her family for long periods of time; therefore, she decided to move back to Ellwood City in September 2016 after the project was over.
+Jillian did not enjoy being away from her family and friends; therefore, she decided to move back to Ellwood City in September 2016 after the project was completed.

 Since returning to Ellwood City, Jillian has grown to appreciate the small town life.
 Jillian is ecstatic to work with the Ellwood City Chamber and bring some fresh ideas to the table to make Ellwood City a better community to live in.